Economic Geology News

 Who is we? - Walter L Pohl, Michael Biryabarema and Bernd Lehmann

 This award is given for the best paper published in Applied Earth Science (AES).
+AES is published by Maney on behalf of the Institute of Materials, Minerals and Mining and the Australasian Institute of Mining and Metallurgy.
 The winning article in 2014 is:

 Maney Publishing is generously sharing free downloads of our paper and of other winners of the 2014 Institute of Materials, Mining and Minerals (IOM3) awards for published work.